top of page

 BIO

-Arnold Abelman is an American Post-war and Contemporary artist who was born in 1952.
+Arnold Abelman is an American contemporary artist born in 1952.
 His work has been featured in several shows and exhibitions, including the Atlanta Flower Show and The Downtown Gallery and Booth Western Art Museum in Cartersville, Ga.
 Arnold has won a number of major awards for his work, including juried exhibitions at the Booth.

 In 1989, Arnold visited a gallery where Jeffrey Becom’s work was on display.
 Arnold was so taken by Becom’s photography that he took note of the principal location (Burano, Italy) of his work, and made a point on his next international business trip to make a side visit there to photograph the location for himself.
 The trip didn’t result in any winning images, but the trip spawned a love of purposeful photographic expeditions that Arnold finds so enriching to this day.
 Arnold later spent time at the Rocky Mountain School of Photography to learn the basics, which made all of his future endeavors far more productive.